apioo/fusio/doc/deploy.rst

         - resources/sql/v1_schema.php

-Note: If you migrate a schema to a specific database the migration tool will delete all tables from the database to adjust the tables according to then defined schema.
+Note: If you migrate a schema to a specific database the migration tool will delete all tables from the database to adjust the tables according to the defined schema.